fjxmlzn/GPUTaskScheduler/README.md

   The configuration for the scheduler, defined in a Python dictionary.
 It contains following keys.

-	* **backend [optional, default="theano"]**

-      This defines which backend the test code is going to use.
-The value could be "theano" or "tensorflow".

 	* **gpu [mandatory]**

       This defines the list of GPUs that are available for the scheduler.
-The value is defined in a Python list, whose values could be something like "gpu0" (when using theano's old backend), "cuda0" (when using theano's gpuarray backend), or "0" (when using tensorflow).
+The value is defined in a Python list, whose values could be (1) GPU IDs like `["0", "1"]`, which means each test requires only one GPU, and the scheduler will distribute tasks among the two GPUs in parallel, (2) lists of GPU IDs like `[["0", "1"],["2", "3"]]`, which means each test may require two GPUs, and the scheduler will distribute tasks among the two two-GPU pairs in parallel.
+It can also be arbitrary mixed combinations of GPU ID and GPU ID list if you want.

     * **result_root_folder [optional, default="results/"]**

       The scheduler will create a folder for each test instance (a test instance is a combination of parameters to test) to store the results.
 This parameter defines the parent folder in which the result folders are located.